MEDICAL MASSAGE vs MEDICAL MYSTERY (a.k.a. Essential Dyskinesia)

 Session 8

-There is reasonable question what may cause this condition in the first place.
-I developed the following theory.
-As a result of severe viral infection (high temperature, intoxication with viral load and metabolite products etc,) the muscle spindle receptors developed the severe condition of hyperirritability.
-In such cases they started to react to any, even very small stimuli and their excessive stimulation produced an overwhelming flow of information to the lower motor centers in the spinal cord.
-Their overstimulation led to the condition when the lower motor centers lost control over the activity of the proprioreceptors.
-As soon as the condition of hyperirritability of muscle spindle receptors was eliminated by MEDICAL MASSAGE PROTOCOL the clinical symptoms subsided and the lower motor centers were able to regain their normal control over the proprioreceptors.
+There is a reasonable question about what may cause this condition in the first place.
+We developed the following theory.
+As a result of severe viral infection (high temperature, intoxication with viral load and metabolites, etc), the muscle spindle receptors developed the severe condition of hyperirritability.
+In such cases, they started to react to any, even minimal stimuli, and their excessive stimulation produced an overwhelming flow of sensory information to the lower motor centers in the spinal cord.
+Their overstimulation led to a condition in which the lower motor centers lost control over the activity of the proprioceptors.
+All of that happened without engagement of the patient’s motor cortex, and as a result, the patient additionally lost conscious motor control.

-I decided to share with our readers the case of ‘Medical Massage vs Medical Mystery’ for several reasons:
+We decided to share with our readers the case of ‘Medical Massage vs Medical Mystery’ for several reasons:

 3. To prove that the practitioner doesn’t need to be afraid to try any possible scientifically based methods and techniques and freely combine them for their clients’ health benefits.
-In the worst-case scenario your treatment won’t work, but in many instances the experiments with different medical massage techniques will bring you ultimate clinical success.
+In the worst-case scenario, your treatment won’t work, but in many instances, the experiments with different medical massage techniques will bring you ultimate clinical success.

 Category: Case Studies